JETSCAPE/SummerSchool2022/Jul28_Hydro/README.md

 The plotting scripts used in the above exercises can be adapted to plot the results (as an example, see `hydro_session/jupyter/homework_hydro_movie.ipynb`).
 You can pick your favorite collision system (colliding nuclei, collision energy, and centrality) and generate a hydrodynamic evolution animation.

-## 2. (3+1)-dimensional simulation
+## 2. (3+1)-dimensional simulations

-You can set up grid points in the longitudinal direction and a few parameters for the longitudinal profiles of `Trento`.
-Below are the relavant parameters in the master XML file.
+You can set up grid points in the longitudinal direction and a few parameters for the longitudinal profiles of `Trento`, thus get 3D initial conditions, then run the framework for (3+1)D simulations.
+Below are the relavant parameters in the master XML file:

 ```xml
   <!-- Inital State Module  -->